Breaking an image encryption algorithm based on chaos: Cryptanalysis

 \subsection{Experimental Results}

 To verify the real performance of the above analysis, some experiments are carried out on some plain-images of size $512\times 512$ when $n=32$.
 The four chosen plain-images are shown in Fig.~\ref{fig:ChosenImages}.
 When $x_0=319684607/2^{32}$, $key_1=3835288501$, and $key_2=1437224678$, the encryption results of the four chosen-image are shown in Fig.~\ref{fig:EncryptedChosenImages}.
 Equivalent key $\{key^*(i)\}_{i=0}^{MN/(2n)-1}$ is used to decrypt another cipher-image shown in Fig.~\ref{fig:DecryptedLenna}a) and the recovered result is shown in Fig.~\ref{fig:DecryptedLenna}b).
-Three parts of the whole secret key, $key_1$, $key_2$ and the 32 bits of $x(0)$ can be verified by checking only three pairs of consecutive elements in $\{x^{\star}(i)\}_{i=0}^{MN/(2n)-1}$ and $\{x^*(i)\}_{i=0}^{MN/(2n)-1}$.
+In this case, the three parts of the whole secret key, $key_1$, $key_2$ and the 32 bits of $x(0)$ can be verified by checking only one pair of consecutive elements in $\{x^{\star}(i)\}_{i=0}^{MN/(2n)-1}$ and $\{x^*(i)\}_{i=0}^{MN/(2n)-1}$.